pvial00/TheNothing/README.md

 # TheNothing

-TheNothing is an alpha version of my own attack vector against traditional RSA

-Currently, it is configured for a chosen plaintext attack.
-It makes an educated guess on what the totient should be and then brute forces from there.

-TheNothing hopes to be faster than using Fermat's theorem to factor P and Q.
+*** Requires pycrypto and gmpy2

+TheNothing attack is here!

+TheNothing creates false keys that work for decryption.
+It should work with all key sizes.

+The ZanderTheorem and theNothing are Karl Zander/KryptoMagik's work and no one else's.